-Continued to stay in communication with our clients on a weekly basis (March through current), keeping them up to date with the aquarium and our animals through social media/Facebook live programs Since we have been open even at 25% capacity limitations, we have proven through our department revenue that constant engagement with our clients allowed them to sell our tickets once our doors were opened
+- Feedback from staff was very positive. - Looking forward to new programs for virtual events for them to promote - Continued to stay in communication with our clients on a weekly basis (March through current), keeping them up to date with the aquarium and our animals through social media/Facebook live programs

+• Even at 25% capacity limitations, the clients continued to engage with our online ticketing packages and group sales that generated positive cash flow.